-The consumer price index adjustment clause in the District's hangar rental contract resulted in a slight increase to the rental rate per square foot for the box hangars beginning in September of 2013.
-The t-hangar tenant turnover during the past twelve months was higher than had been experienced previously, while demand for box hangars remained strong.
-With the waitlist for t-hangars being closed out, and demand significantly decreased, the Board decided to suspend the consumer price index clause for the t-hangar tenants due to the soft market.
-The vacancy factor used to estimate hangar revenues in the budget was increased from 4% to 12% to account for the higher turnover and vacancy rates.
+The consumer price index adjustment clause in the District's hangar rental contract resulted in a slight increase to the rental rate per square foot for the box hangars beginning in September of 2014.
+The t-hangar tenant turnover during the past twelve months has leveled out, while demand for box hangars remained strong.
+The Board decided to include the consumer price index clause for all hangar tenants at 1.9%.
+The vacancy factor used to estimate hangar revenues in the budget remained 12% to account for the higher turnover and vacancy rates.
 Other business leases and warehouse revenues are budgeted to increase to reflect the consumer price index rate adjustment that is contained in each tenant's current contract.
 One of the commercial aviation real estate building on the Airport has been vacant since September of 2013.
 The District made the decision not to seek a new tenant, but to await the outcome of the master plan process before determining future use.

 The importance of public outreach is not limited to the District's master planning process.
-The 2013-2014 budget reinforces the District's commitment to focus on community outreach and communication.
+The 2014-2015 budget reinforces the District's commitment to focus on community outreach and communication.
 The Board of Directors budgeted funds to be used as sponsorship for another Air Fair and Family Festival.
-The 2012 and 2013 events were very successful, not just in terms of community approval, but also as a fundraiser for the non-profit organizations involved.
-The fiscal 2014 budget contains funding to take the event to a higher level in the summer of 2014.
+The 2012, 2013 and 2014 events were very successful, not just in terms of community approval, but also as a fundraiser for the non-profit organizations involved.
+The fiscal 2015 budget contains funding to take the event to a higher level in the summer of 2015.

-While the Air Fair and Family Festival was considered a success for its role in bringing many people to the Airport who otherwise would not be familiar with the District and its place in the community, other District endeavors have worked to increase public outreach as well.
-The Board of Director meetings have begun to be broadcast over the local cable channel and the internet.
+While the AirShow and Family Festival was considered a success for its role in bringing many people to the Airport who otherwise would not be familiar with the District and its place in the community, other District endeavors have worked to increase public outreach as well.
+The Board of Director's meetings continue to be broadcast over the local cable channel and the internet.
 They are archived on the District's website for viewing at any time.
-The District has contracted with an outside consultant and is working on a redesign of the website, which will be completed in the next fiscal year.
+The District has contracted with New Leaders to refresh and update the District website.
+The new and improved format will assist constituents and customers with news and information about the District.